Let me start this post with one of my favorite quotes.

 If your branding is all over the place, it will be difficult for customers to remember who you are and what you stand for.

-To make your brand instantly recognizable, you need to make your branding consistent, to make your audience absorb all branding cues.
+To make your small business brand instantly recognizable, you need to make your branding consistent, to make your audience absorb all branding cues.

-Your customers might interact with your brand at various touchpoints, from your website and social media accounts to your packaging and marketing materials.
+Your customers might interact with your brand at various touchpoints, from your website andaccounts to your packaging and marketing materials.

 Use the same brand attributes in all these touchpoints.
-This means using the same logo, colors, design elements, language, style, and overall approach in your website content, social media posts, and marketing materials.
+This means using the same logo, colors, design elements, language, style, brand personality words, and overall approach in your website content, social media posts, and marketing materials.

 2. Do: Live up to your brand promise